joelklabo/nostrify/README.md

 Then start `lightningd` with the Nostrify plugin. `lightningd` must be restarted to get access to config values.

 I'm pretty sure I'm the only user at this point.
 It's pretty basic.
 PRs are encouraged!
-If you'd like to tip me some sats my Lightning Address is: `joel@satoshis.lol`
+If you'd like to tip me some sats my Lightning Address is: `joel@klabo.blog`